Water-Run/SimpSave/README.md

 **SimpSave** is an open-source, ultra lightweight key-value database.
 It works out of the box, offering a functional-style API that is extremely easy to use, with a “read-and-use” design that makes it perfect for small projects such as student assignments where simple data persistence is needed.

-**SimpSave 10** introduces multiple storage engines — from the ultra-minimal, dependency-free `FILE` engine, to common formats like `YML` and `TOML`, and even the more advanced yet production-grade `SQLITE` engine — greatly enhancing overall flexibility and usability.
+**SimpSave 10** introduces multiple storage engines — from the ultra-minimal, dependency-free `SIMP` engine, to common formats like `YML` and `TOML`, and even the more advanced yet production-grade like `SQLITE` or `REDIS` engine — greatly enhancing overall flexibility and usability.

 You can install SimpSave using the following command: